To create a project, use the New Project wizard to name the project, add RTL source files and constraints, and specify the target device.

 - Click OK to generate the IP.
 The

 Generate Output Products dialog box appears.
 Click Generate.
-An additional dialog box may appear indicating that
+An additional dialog box can appear, indicating an

 Output product generation should take less than a minute.
 At this point, you have finished customizing the VIO.
-This core has already been instantiated in the top level design.
+This core is already instantiated in the top-level design.